Get exclusive member benefits & effect social change. Join Today

 A number of factors may place you at risk for ATN.
 The risk factors depend on your overall health and any other medical issues such as:

-If your doctor suspects acute tubular necrosis, he or she may order specific diagnostic tests.
+If your doctor suspects acute tubular necrosis, they may order specific diagnostic tests.
 These testing procedures include:

 Your doctor may prescribe medication to decrease the fluid and waste buildup in your kidneys.
 You may also be told to restrict your diet to reduce the amount of sodium and potassium in your body.
 You may also need to regulate the amount of water you drink to avoid excessive fluid retention.
 Too much fluid can lead to abnormal swelling (edema) in your arms, legs, and feet.
-As a last resort, you may temporarily need dialysis to help your kidneys filter out excess fluids and wastes.
+You may temporarily need dialysis to help your kidneys filter out excess fluids and wastes.

 Written by: Brindles Lee Macon and Winnie Yu